octo-woapi/cookbook/recipes/complex-filter.md

 < }]
 ```

-This endpoint will not create any resource but will returns the result of the search with the criteria sent.
+This endpoint will not create any resource but will return the result of the search with the sent criteria.

 ### Benefits and drawbacks